DarriEy/CONFLUENCE/examples/README.md

 By completing these examples, you will learn to:

-- Configure and manage CONFLUENCE workflows
+- Configure and manage SYMFLUENCE workflows
 - Apply spatial discretization and calibration strategies
 - Execute simulations locally or on HPC systems
 - Automate large-sample experiments